List of Marvel Comics characters: Q: Quasimodo

-Quasimodo is a fictional character appearing in American comic books published by Marvel Comics.
+Quasimodo is a character appearing in American comic books published by Marvel Comics.
 The character was created by Stan Lee and Jack Kirby and first appeared in Fantastic Four Annual #4 (November 1966).

-Quasimodo (short for Quasi-Motivational Destruct Organ") is a computer created and abandoned by Mad Thinker.
+Quasimodo (Quasi-Motivational Destruct Organ) is a computer created and abandoned by Mad Thinker.
 The Silver Surfer finds Quasimodo and, feeling pity for his desire to be human, grants him a partially organic cyborg body.
 Quasimodo becomes enraged by his feelings of inferiority compared to the Silver Surfer, battles him, and is rendered immobile by the Surfer.

-Eventually regaining his mobility, Quasimodo comes into conflict with Captain Marvel, the Beast, Spider-Man and Hawkeye, the Fantastic Four, Rom the Space Knight, and finally the Vision, who expels the villain's consciousness into space.

-During the "Dark Reign" storyline, Quasimodo returned to Earth and works for Norman Osborn as an analyst, compiling information on various entities and determining whether or not they are a threat or would be of good use to Osborn.
-He even recommended leading a team if Osborn was to go after Mad Thinker.
+While battling Vision, Quasimodo's consciousness is expelled into space.
+During the "Dark Reign" storyline, Quasimodo returns to Earth and works for Norman Osborn as an analyst, compiling information on various entities and determining whether or not they are a threat or would be of good use to Osborn.

-During the "Iron Man 2020" event, Quasimodo appears as a member of the A.I.
-Army.
-He is destroyed by Iron Man and shuts down in the arms of Mark One (Tony Stark).

-During the "One World Under Doom" storyline, Quasimodo is rebuilt as Quasimodo Mark X by Mad Thinker and joins Mad Thinker's Masters of Evil.
-He hacks into the Impossible City, enabling the Masters of Evil to invade it.
-The Impossible City manages to reset itself and expel Quasimodo from its systems.

 Quasimodo in other media

 Quasimodo appears in The Avengers: Earth's Mightiest Heroes #2.